 Try connecting the camera's HDMI cable to a television or display to make sure it's providing an HDMI signal.

 If the encoder requires USB 3.0, ensure that your Mac has USB 3.0.
-If you're using a USB hub or multi-port adapter, ensure that it supports USB 3.0.
+If you're using a USB hub or multi-port dock/adapter, ensure that it supports USB 3.0.
 (Note that some multi-port adapters may have both USB 2.0 ports and USB 3.0 ports.)

 If you're using a USB hub or multi-port adapter, try disconnecting other devices from the hub to rule out a power level issue.